AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

 This method is assigned to the `Height` field.
-Since we have a slice of `Human`s we have to do it for each element of the slice.
+Since we have a slice of `Human`s we have to do it for each element of the slice in the initialisation.

 ```Go
 	for i := range humans {